Supporting school place planning for Tameside Metropolitan Borough Council

 Edge Analytics used property statistics and school census data to identify the pupil impact of a sample of new housing development sites across Tameside.
-Using additional evidence, relating to housing type, tenure and home movers, Edge Analytics derived a range of pupil yield assumptions for the alternative site categories.
+Using additional evidence relating to housing type, tenure and home movers, Edge derived a range of pupil yield assumptions for the alternative site categories.

-Alongside this analysis, Edge Analytics used POPGROUP technology to produce a population forecast for wards in Tameside, providing an alternative perspective on pupil yield expectations linked to planned new housing.
+Alongside this analysis, Edge also produced a population forecast for wards in Tameside, providing an alternative perspective on pupil yield expectations linked to planned new housing.

-A report was provided to Tameside Metropolitan Borough Council, summarising the evidence for each site and providing recommendations as to how the Council could use primary and secondary PPR evidence to inform its pupil forecasts.
+This analysis was provided to the council in a report, which summarised the evidence for each site and provided recommendations for the use of primary and secondary PPR evidence to inform pupil forecasts.